Hate crimes are targeted at a person because of hostility or prejudice towards a person’s:

 How to Report Hate Crime

 There are several ways to report hate crime.
-You can report incidents if you have been a victim, a witness, or on behalf of someone else:
+You can report incidents if you have been a victim, a witness, or on behalf of someone else.
+You can do this in the following ways:

 Contact the Police

 You can speak to the police in confidence.
-You do not have to give your personal details, but remember the police may be severely limited in their investigations and ability to prosecute the offender(s) if they cannot contact you.
+As a result, you don’t have to give your personal details.
+However, police investigations and the ability to prosecute may be hindered if officers can’t contact you.

 Use a Third Party Reporting Centre